icebreakerone/perseus-demo-energy/README.md

 ## Environment variables

 Both apps have example `.env.template` files in their root directories.
-These should be copied to `.env` and edited as required, filling CLIENT_ID and CLIENT_SECRET with the values provided by Ory Hydra, or on request from ib1 for the demo apps.
+These should be copied to `.env` and edited as required.
+The following environment variables are used in the authentication app:

+- `REDIS_HOST`: a local redis instance is used to store PAR requests
+- `OAUTH_CLIENT_ID`: Client ID for the Ory Hydra client
+- `OAUTH_URL`: URL for the Ory Hydra client
+- `OAUTH_CLIENT_SECRET`: Client secret for the Ory Hydra client
+- `REDIRECT_URI`: The page to return to after authentication and authorisation eg. for local development http://127.0.0.1:3000/callback
+- `ISSUER_URL`: URL of the Oauth issuer eg. for docker compose https://authentication_web

+The following environment variables are used in the resource app:

+- `OAUTH_CLIENT_ID`: Client ID for the Ory Hydra client (same as for authentication)
+- `OAUTH_CLIENT_SECRET`: Client secret for the Ory Hydra client (same as for authentication)
+- `ISSUER_URL`: URL of the Oauth issuer eg. for docker compose https://authentication_web

 ## Running a dev server

+The fastapi servers for each app can be run using:

 ```bash
 cd authentication|resource
 pipenv install --dev
 pipenv run uvicorn api.main:app --reload
 ```

+**nb** the recommended way to run the apps is using the docker compose environment, as the apps require a redis instance and the resource app requires the authentication app to be running.

 ## Creating self-signed certificates